micromdm/nanodep/docs/operations-guide.md

 For the DEP "MDM server" in the environment variable $DEP_NAME (see above) this script uploads the encrypted tokens that were downloaded from the ABM/ASM/BE portal to `depserver` where it is decrypted and the resulting OAuth tokens stored with the MDM instance.

 **The first argument is required** and specifies the path to the token file downloaded from the Apple portal.

+This script has one optional argument:
+- If you spply a "1" as the second argument it will override ("force" mode) the consumer key check to be able to save a differing consumer key.

 ##### Example usage